adityapk00/zecwallet-light-cli/README.md

 * Also remember that t-addresses don't provide any privacy protection.

 ## Notes:
-* The wallet connects to the mainnet by default.
-To connect to testnet, please pass `--server https://lightd-test.zecwallet.co:443`
 * If you want to run your own server, please see [zecwallet lightwalletd](https://github.com/adityapk00/lightwalletd), and then run `./zecwallet-cli --server http://127.0.0.1:9067`.
 * The log file is in `~/.zcash/zecwallet-light-wallet.debug.log`.
 Wallet is stored in `~/.zcash/zecwallet-light-wallet.dat`

 ### Note Management